What To Do When a Loved One Dies

 Take Your Time

-You may be asked for a lot of information about yourself and the deceased when making financial transactions.
+When you experience a death in the family, you may be asked for a lot of information about yourself and the deceased when making financial transactions.
 Keep these documents on hand:

 - Social Security number and certified copies of death certificate